 When it comes to the negative aspects about this prenatal vitamin, Realfood Organics vitamins are slightly low in Vitamin C and Vitamin D, are extremely low in Calcium, Iodine, and Iron, and are completely lacking Vitamin K, Zinc, Choline, or additional Omega-3s.

-In all fairness, I’m not overly concerned about the lack of Calcium, Iron, and Vitamin C in the vitamin because you can find them in a lot of foods, so it’s easy to hit the target daily amount during pregnancy by simply eating a balanced diet.
-When it comes to the other ingredients, however, I don’t think there is any excuse.
+In all fairness, I’m not overly concerned about the lack of Calcium, Iron, and Vitamin C in the vitamin because you can find them in a lot of foods, so it’s easy to hit the target daily amount during pregnancy by simply eating a balanced diet. however, when it comes to the other ingredients they’re missing, that’s not the case

 I didn’t experience any negative side effects while taking this vitamin, so that’s a nice positive!

-Realfood Organics Prenatal Vitamins are absolutely not worth the money!
-They are extremely expensive for a one-month supply, and they are significantly lacking when it comes to necessary vitamins and supplements during pregnancy.
+In my opinion, Realfood Organics Prenatal Vitamins are not worth the money.
+They’re extremely expensive for a one-month supply, and they’re lacking in many of the necessary ingredients hat may be needed during pregnancy.

 Realfood Organics sell their vitamins on third-party websites and health stores, such as Amazon and Vitacost.
 The return policy for these vitamins is dependent on the individual retailer where you purchase the vitamins from, so make sure you investigate their return policy before purchasing!